PROJECTS

 MUSIC MATCH MAKER

 I developed a song analyzer and recommendation tool, based on Random Forest and tested with multiple other ML algorithms, using personal Spotify listening histories and song feature data acquired from Kaggle.
-[Github]
+View Music Match Maker on GitHub

 curiosity_ggplots